 Reasons to Visit Savannah in the Summer

-Summers in the South can get quite humid, but with a city as gorgeous as Savannah as your playground, it's too tempting to remain indoors.
+Summer vacations in the South can bring hot, humid weather (temps reach the 90s), but with a city as gorgeous as Savannah as your playground, it's too tempting to remain indoors.
 Luckily, the city and our surrounding area neighbors have plenty of fun activities to help you enjoy your stay while beating that summer heat.

 You know we love a good list of things to do, so this summer checklist is coming in hot!